The Voice Teens (Philippine TV series) season 2: Episode 13 (June 13)

-Despite being taped before the enhanced community quarantine, the airing of the episode was postponed from March 21 to June 13, 2020 due to the Enhanced community quarantine in Luzon, in which, reruns of the first season of Your Face Sounds Familiar Kids PH took over its timeslot for the duration of the ECQ.
+Despite being taped before the enhanced community quarantine, the airing of the episode was postponed from March 21 to June 13, 2020, due to the Enhanced community quarantine in Luzon, in which, reruns of the first season of Your Face Sounds Familiar Kids PH took over its timeslot for the duration of the ECQ.
 It was further deferred by the cease and desist order caused by the non-renewal of the ABS-CBN franchise.
-However, it resumed airing on June 13, 2020 via the Kapamilya Channel.
-The Voice Teens DigiTV also returned.
+However, it resumed airing on June 13, 2020, via the Kapamilya Channel.
+The Voice Teens DigiTV also returned, albeit via remote work arrangement through Zoom.